ZhaoS-Lab/KPR/README.md

 # KPR
 # **A Kmer-based paired-end read (KPR) *de novo* assembler and genotyper to genotype major histocompatibility complex class I (MHC-I) alleles for the dog**

-Kmer-based paired-end read (KPR) de novo assembler and genotyper take paired-end RNA-seq reads of an individual as input and output the MHC-I alleles of the individual.
-The tools currently only work for the dog, consisting of the following steps: 1) mapping paired-RNA-seq reads to the canine MHC-I (i.e., DLA-I) reference alleles; 2) assemble paired-end RNA-seq reads mapped to the DLA-I regions into contigs de novo; and 3) genotyping the assembled contig.
+Kmer-based paired-end read (KPR) *de novo* assembler and genotyper take paired-end RNA-seq reads of an individual as input and output the MHC-I alleles of the individual.
+The tools currently only work for the dog, consisting of the following steps: 1) mapping paired-RNA-seq reads to the canine MHC-I (i.e., DLA-I) reference alleles; 2) assemble paired-end RNA-seq reads mapped to the DLA-I regions into contigs *de novo*; and 3) genotyping the assembled contig.

 The software is described in detail at https://www.biorxiv.org/content/10.1101/2020.07.15.205559v2.

-### **Requirements**
+## **Requirements**
-The following package/software are required to run the KPR de novo assembler and genotyper
+The following package/software are required to run the KPR *de novo* assembler and genotyper
   Python 2.7.14
   SAMtools 1.9
   Trimmomatic 0.39